Nervosys/Botnix/docs/languages-frameworks/python.section.md

 The requested package `blaze` depends on `pandas` which itself depends on `scipy`.

-If you want the whole of Nixpkgs to use your modifications, then you can use `overlays` as explained in this manual.
+If you want the whole of Botpkgs to use your modifications, then you can use `overlays` as explained in this manual.
 In the following example we build a `inkscape` using a different version of `numpy`.